boocockp/Elemento-Games-Site/stories/Team Game Leagues.md

 - ✅ Player Game Leagues page
 - ✅ Show general login page if not logged in
-- Show sorry message if not in a team
+- ✅ Show sorry message if not in a team
 - ✅ Scrolling list to left with all games
 - On small screen, scrolling list is a pop-out
-- No selection shows instruction panel on right
+- ✅ No selection shows instruction panel on right
 - ✅ Selection shows the league for that game
 - ✅ League is a table with Player, High score, average score
-- League has Team Name and Game Name at top
+- ✅ League has Team Name and Game Name at top
+- ✅ No results message
 - It looks nice
-- URL path has game id
+- ✅ URL path has game id
+- ✅ Works correctly on refresh, whether logged in or not

 Depends on
 ----------